Cancer Support Services and Resources

 Inpatient palliative care program

-This program helps patients who are hospitalized address issues of life-limiting disease: pain management; symptoms control; advance directives; and emotional and spiritual health.
+The inpatient palliative care program program helps patients who are hospitalized address issues of life-limiting disease: pain management; symptoms control; advance directives; and emotional and spiritual health.

 Cancer and cancer treatment can affect your appetite, nutritional needs and ability to eat healthfully.
 Registered dietitians at Scripps Center for Weight Management and Scripps Center for Integrative Medicine offer individualized support for patients with cancer whose ability to maintain their weight may be affected by the symptoms of cancer or side effects related to treatment.